 I go back in four weeks and we will reassess everything and decide whether I go back to work or take a longer leave (thank goodness for disability insurance!).

 It does however require other changes as well.
 I have modified my Holiday Hoedown goals to reflect changes in physical activity.
 While Dr. Lovely wants me to be active, I need to drop it down a level and be very gradual about raising intensity.
 So my 5k will have to wait.
 I am still going to try hard to raise money for Team Gluten-Free for the race since I committed to it but I will not be physically competing.
 It makes me sad (really sad) but I know its the right thing.
 I can put my registration fee towards next year’s race so I won’t be out any race fees.

 The last 48 hours have been a whirlwind and I have found myself really feeling defeated, depressed, and wanting to give up.
-But then I remind myself of the words of my theme song and that my pain doesn’t have to own me.
+But then I remind myself of the words of one of my favorite songs, You Don’t Own Me by Disciple, and that my pain doesn’t have to own me.
 It is a part of me yes but it doesn’t have to break me.